buckstephenh/NikeDeck/README.md

 Performance: Consider ArrayList or other collection classes that may perform better without threading issues than Vector (my old trusty dog).

+Performance:  Convert to StringBuffer or the latest fad in string contatenation.
 Consider project lifecycle costs/benefit of including 3rd-party libraries for JSON.

 Consider consolidating JSON formatting code.